WhatToBecome

 Babbel vs. Rosetta Stone

 Rosetta Stone is one of the oldtimers in the world of language learning platforms.
-It’s been active since 1992, but despite that, you won’t find a big language base on its website.
+It’s been active since 1992, but you won’t find an extensive language base on its website.
 In fact, there are only 28 languages you can learn, which is still more than the 14 offered by Babbel.

 However, while Babbel offers reasonable prices, Rosetta Stone charges twice as much for its courses through five learning levels.
 The cheapest one costs $179, while a bundle that includes all five levels costs $479.